+The text window below will split into two.
+The window on the left displays anything said by the character.
 The window on the right contains the first of the available responses your 'droids can make.
 You will also see some icons in this window.
-The first two allow you to step forward and back through all the available responses each time you press a button on the controller.
-When you find one you like, use the controller to highlight the last icon (the lips) which will confirm your choice.
-The chosen response will then appear in the left window and will be said.
+The first two allow you to step forward and back through all the available responses each time you left-click with the mouse.
+When you find one you like, move the cursor to over the last icon (the lips) then left-click to confirm your choice.
+The chosen response will then appear in the left window and will be said on screen.